iotaledger/susee-streams-poc/sensor/main-rust-esp-rs/README.md

 All build steps must be executed in the main folder of this project (where this README is located):

-Before building we need to specify the WiFi SSID, the WiFi password and the url of the used *IOTA-Bridge* as environment variables.
+Before building we need to specify the WiFi SSID, the WiFi password and the url of the used *IOTA Bridge* as environment variables.
 These variables will be hard coded into the *ESP32 Sensor*.
 Currently this is the only way to initiate a socket connection to the ESP32.
 This also means that currently you need to compile the ESP32 *Sensor* app yourself to test it: